rs8799/MarysBakery/README.md

   <h3 align="center">Mary's Baking</h3>

   <p align="center">
-    A e-commerce website geared towards helping Mary sell her baked goods.
+    A full-stack e-commerce website geared towards helping Mary sell her baked goods.
 Users have the ability to submit orders as well as see product availability, pricing and rating.
     <br />
     <a href="https://github.com/rs8799/MarysBakery"><strong>Explore the docs »</strong></a>
     <br />